 If you want to get away to a quiet place with no-one around (except for the local wallabies and cockatoos), drive to Kettering and get the passenger ferry to Bruny Island.
 Here you can go penguin spotting in the evenings, walk along beaches with no one else in sight, and appreciate the Australian bushland.

 Stop at the viewpoint along ‘the neck’ to look back at the thin strip of land you’ve just been driving along, and head to the lighthouse on the southern tip to feel your jaw drop as you look out to the Southern Ocean.

-Otherwise known as ‘National Park’ (which is rather silly as 45% of the state is national parks), Mt Field is the perfect place to get your nature on.
+Otherwise known as ‘National Park’ (which is rather silly as 45% of the state is national parks), Mount Field is the perfect place to get your nature on.
 You’ll find hiking trails ranging from easy to difficult, pretty waterfalls, an awesomely large picnic area, and a heap of Tasmanian flora and flora.
-Mt Field is also a good place to find snow in the winter.
+Mount Field is also a good place to find snow in the winter.